Leetrisk/SpeccyGUI/README.md

 this is written in c#/.net  with the ImGUI.NET library

-THIS SHOULD WORK WITH AMD / NVIDIA GPU, intel can probably be added easily, but i am lazy and didnt add it.
+<sub> THIS SHOULD WORK WITH AMD / NVIDIA GPU, intel can probably be added easily, but i am lazy and didnt add it. </sub>

 **THIS USES THE FOLLOWING LIBRARIES TO HELP ACHIEVE ITS FUNCTIONALITY:**